 invites Member States and Sector Members

-to exchange information on practical methods of identifying and introducing the most effective technologies to contribute to greater child online protection.
+1 to exchange information on practical methods of identifying and introducing the most effective technologies to contribute to greater child online protection;

+2 to utilize ITU T Recommendation E.1100 “Specification of an international numbering resource for use in the provisioning of international help lines”, as appropriate;

+3 to foster and contribute to consultations on child online protection issues with all stakeholders.

 Reasons: to update the resolution and to support the activities of ITU on child online protection issues.

 * * * * * * * * * *